|

 parents' store and the fond reminiscences of hundreds of customers,

-Caryn Lazar Amster's tale is a heady ride from persecution in Russia to
+Caryn Amster's tale is a heady ride from persecution in Russia to

-freedom in America, from Hula Hoops to hit men, from a murder to a trial.
+freedom in America, from Hula Hoops to hit men, from murder to trial.

-It is the story of loss and survival, even forgiveness.
+It is the story of loss but also of survival, even forgiveness.

 customer, thanks Mr. and Mrs. Lazar for providing an oasis, a place